janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 ```

 On a Heroku dyno, the first example takes about **1.1s**, whereas the example
-that uses a persistent connection takes only **0.6s**.
-So, the performance
+that uses a persistent connection takes only **0.6s**, which shows that the
-difference can be significant.
+performance difference can be significant.

 Net::HTTP also supports persistent connections, but requests have to be
 performed inside the `Net::HTTP.start` block (alternatively you can use
 [net-http-persistent]).
 HTTP client libraries built on top of libcurl
-automatically use persistent connections (as that's built into libcurl), so
+automatically use persistent connections (as that feature is built into
-with them you don't need to think about it.
+libcurl), so with them you don't need to think about it.

 ## Timeouts